 Medications and Treatments

-Some medications and medical treatments can cause hair loss as a side effect.
+Some medications and medical treatments can cause hair thinning as a side effect.
 These may include:

 • Chemotherapy drugs